 You have the right to pay whatever you want.
 No one is disputing that.

-Here’s the thing many seem to ignore – you aren’t giving someone more money to still do the same job.
+Here’s the thing many seem to ignore – you aren’t giving someone more money to do the same job still.

 Paying the wrong person more money isn’t the issue.

-Because you pay a guy $2 an hour more than the lowest hourly federal wage, you will have a higher expectation when you are hiring your employees and higher expectations of their abilities.
+Because you pay $2 an hour more than the lowest hourly federal wage, you will have higher expectations when hiring your employees and higher expectations of their abilities.

-An added bonus of giving higher wages to your employees is that customers – especially Millennials - are buying based on your company's values; they care about where products are made, whether you are environmentally responsible, and especially about how you treat your employees.
+A bonus of giving higher wages to your employees is that customers – especially Millennials - buy based on your company's values; they care about where products are made, whether you are environmentally responsible, and how you treat your employees.

-And if you raise your wages or already offer higher wages like Container Store, Costco and many other retailers, make sure your local press knows.
-Stories like that make shopping local much more impactful to potential customers.
+And if you raise your wages or already offer higher wages like Container Store, Costco, and many other retailers, make sure your local press knows.
+Stories like that make shopping locally much more impactful to potential customers.

-You’ll either step up to the bar and do what they are doing - by moving promotional dollars from marketing to payroll, or you’ll settle for less.
+You’ll either step up to the bar and do what they do - by moving promotional dollars from marketing to payroll, or you’ll settle for less.
 And that means less all the way around, from customer engagement, from profitable sales, and from repeat business.

-Instead of coming up with all the reasons why you can’t, why not come up with all the reasons you can pay a higher wage or offer a fair commission/bonus program that delivers if they deliver.
+Instead of coming up with why you can’t, why not come up with all the reasons you can pay a higher wage or offer a fair commission/bonus program that delivers if they deliver.

 Oh, a small caveat here.
-A higher wage means bupkis if you don’t also invest in training your employees once you get them, but you’ve probably read my thoughts, here, here, and here on retail sales training.
+A higher wage means bupkis if you don’t also invest in training your employees once you get them, but you’ve probably read my thoughts,here, on helping new employees succeed, and here on retail sales training.